oobabooga/text-generation-webui/06-‐-Session-Tab.md

 ## Install or update an extension

-In this field, you can enter the GitHub URL for an extension and press enter to either install it (i.e. cloning it into `text-generation-webui/extensions`) or update it with `git pull` in case it is already installed.
+In this field, you can enter the GitHub URL for an extension and press enter to either install it (i.e. cloning it into `text-generation-webui/extensions`) or update it with `git pull` in case it is already cloned.

 Note that some extensions may include additional Python requirements.
 In that case, to install those you have to run the command